 Our most important traditions remain the same.
 We worship God with body, mind, heart, and soul.
 We hear Scripture read and the Word proclaimed.
 We offer prayer requests and pray together.
 We are connected as the body of Christ, reaching up to God and rejoicing together, as God reaches down to us and we find each other in worship.

 What about Communion?
 Will we still have it every week?

 For me, it is important to offer Communion every week, but I also want to respect whatever decision you make about whether to receive Communion.
 Therefore, there will be a point in the service when I stand at the Table, offer an invitation, and say the Words of Institution to bless Communion.
 The elements will then be available at individual stations up front, where you can come forward and take Communion at any time if you wish to receive the sacrament.
 The elements will have been prepared safely by gloved volunteers and offered in a safe way.
 If you are unable to come forward but still wish to receive the sacrament, I will be glad to bring the elements to you, as you feel comfortable.

 We are not currently staffing the nursery, as there is not much demand for nursery services at this time.
 However, the nursery is available for kids who are actively cared for by a grown-up and need a kid-oriented space in the church.
 The nursery and its toys and equipment are deep-cleaned after each use.

 How can I help?

 My family is holding out for a vaccine—or at least more widespread testing.
-What if I’m not comfortable coming back in July?
+What if I’m not comfortable coming back at this point?

 We will continue to offer a high-quality Sunday morning worship experience on YouTube, recorded on Wednesday evening and designed with an online audience in mind.
 You can find online worship at www.parkvillepresby.org/watch